pandax-i/CYBERSONIC/README_EN.md

 🚀 How to Run

 Due to the project's use of Service Worker (PWA) and Cross-Origin Image Rendering, DO NOT open the .html file directly.
-Please ensure to run it in a Local Server (Localhost) environment.
+It may cause features like poster generation or PWA registration to fail.
+Please ensure to run it in a Local Server (Localhost) or HTTPS environment.

 Method 1: VS Code (Recommended)